Quick post without any pics; my phone is sooo far away (in the next room).

 In conclusion, I am happy with the speaker.
 Maybe 3 out of 4 stars?
 I plan on buying a second unit and pairing them together for stereo.
 That can't help but fill the room with sound, and hopefully it will improve the bass performance, too.

-I contacted Samsung tech-support and they insisted it was something wrong with my home network.
-They showed me where to access the diagnostics screen and that solved the problem.
+I contacted Yamaha tech-support and they insisted it was something wrong with my home network.
+They showed me where to access the diagnostics screen and that identified the problem.
 It is accessible in the MusicCast app under Settings > (speaker) > Information > Diagnostics.
 From this screen I could see that the right speaker could 'see' 5 or 6 of my neighbors' wifi and the ping time sometimes jumped from 0.03 seconds to 4.5 seconds!
 The left speaker didn't see any neighbors and its ping was consistently solid at 0.03 seconds.

 So I installed a PowerLine ethernet adapter for the right speaker.
 So far it works perfect, although time will tell.